Jzukas125/Obsidian-Notes/CyberSecruity/CCDC/Windows Event Logs & Registry.md

 The EVTX files are in a binary format and require a special application to view the content.
 One built in program is Windows Event Viewer.

+# Navigating Event Viewer

+Event Type
+	1. Error - Indicates a loss in data
+	2. Warning - An event that indicates possible future issues
+	3. Information - An event that indicates a successfully completed task
+	4. Audit Success - An event that indicates a successfully audited security event
+	5. Audit Failure - An event that indicates a failed a